jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

   - **The primary purpose of Kerberos is authentication**
   - **Kerberos uses symmetric cryptography and tickets to prove identification and provide authentication**
   - **Kerberos relies on NTP (Network Time Protocol) to sync time between server and clients**
+  - **Kerberos uses port 88 for auth communications**, clients communicate with KDC servers over the port so that users can effectively access privileged network resources
   - Kerberos is a network authentication protocol widely used in corporate and private networks and found in many LDAP and directory services solutions such as Microsoft Active Directory
   - It provides single sign-on and uses cryptography to strengthen the authentication process and protect logon credentials
   - Ticket authentication is a mechanism that employs a third-party entity to prove identification and provide authentication - Kerberos is a well-known ticket system